Skip to main content

 1. Choose the type of expense you're adding (e.g., shipping, tariffs, surcharges, production costs, inventory, etc.).

-2. Select an allocation model and add cost and quantity.
-For a detailed explanation of how allocation models work, click here.
+2. Select an allocation model and add cost.
+There is a default quantity of 1 that you can update, if needed.
+Read more for a detailed explanation of how allocation models work.

 3. Each expense type helps categorize and allocate costs accurately.